KoreTeknology/Blender-3x-Audio-Research/README.md

 This current documentation is intended to demonstrate the requested audio features in the context of editing audio files within **Blender**[^1], the well known Free and Open Source 3D application and **Audaspace**[^2] the Audio C++ Library built in Blender to process digital audio.
 It is mainly used in the **video sequencer editor (VSE)** for playing Audio strips and **3D Space** as 3D Speaker Objects.

 Here, i want to present specific features which will make it possible to work on the audio data, including **routing, processing and visualizations**.
-For all users with basic needs in terms of **Audio Mixing**, this proposal focus on **Media Productivity, VR/AR Art and Experiments, Multiverse and Surround Contents creation, and more...**.
+For all users with basic needs in terms of **Audio Mixing**, this proposal focus on **Media Productivity, VR/AR Art and Experiments, Multiverse and Surround Contents creation, and more...**[^3].

-The main goal is to build a new patch (or maybe a Git Branch) to present to the **Blender Foundation** and **GSoC** 2023.
+The main goal is to build a new patch (or maybe a Git Branch) to present to the **Blender Foundation**[^4] and **GSoC** 2023[^5].
 The development of this patch is encouraged by the Blender community members and it will be first tested by other Blender developpers, then it will be sent to the BF for final approval.
 I invite you to post in the "Pull Requests" section any comments or suggestions that you think it is important to consider.
 Thank you.

 ![Mix](https://github.com/KoreTeknology/Blender-3x-Audio-Research/blob/main/images/proposal_band.jpg)